krishtanwar458/kalman-portfolio/README.md

 ## Overview

-This project investigates whether replacing static rolling-window return estimates with Kalman Filter-based adaptive estimates improves portfolio construction under the classical Markowitz mean-variance framework.
+This project investigates whether replacing static rolling-window covariance estimates with Kalman Filter-based adaptive estimates improves portfolio construction under the classical Markowitz mean-variance framework.

-The core problem: mean-variance optimization is highly sensitive to the quality of expected return estimates.
-In non-stationary markets, rolling-window estimates adapt too slowly to regime changes and weight all observations within the window equally — ignoring information decay.
-We reformulate expected return estimation as a state-space filtering problem, applying a Kalman Filter to produce continuously updated, noise-regularised estimates of μ_t that are then passed to the portfolio optimizer.
+The core problem: mean-variance optimization is sensitive to the quality of covariance estimates.
+In non-stationary markets, rolling-window estimators weight all observations within the window equally, ignoring information decay.
+We reformulate covariance estimation as a state-space filtering problem, applying a Kalman Filter to produce continuously updated, noise-regularised estimates of Σ_t that are then passed to the portfolio optimizer.

 ---

 ## Research Question

-> Do Kalman Filter-based estimates of time-varying expected returns improve out-of-sample portfolio performance relative to classical rolling-window mean-variance optimization, and does any performance advantage concentrate in specific market regimes?
+> Does Kalman Filter-based adaptive covariance estimation produce measurably superior covariance forecasts, and does any forecasting advantage translate into out-of-sample portfolio outperformance — or does a gap exist between estimation quality and allocation quality?

 ---

 ## Key Findings

-**1. Out-of-sample outperformance.**
+**1. Kalman is a statistically superior covariance forecaster.**
-In the held-out test period, Kalman MV achieves a Sharpe ratio of **1.42** versus **1.14** for rolling MV and **0.82** for static MV, while recording the lowest maximum drawdown of all strategies (**-9.3%**).
+A Diebold-Mariano test rejects equal forecast accuracy in favour of Kalman on 4 of 6 assets (EFA, QQQ, SPY, VNQ) at the 5% level, and is significant overall (DM = −4.51, p < 0.001).
+GLD and TLT show no significant difference.

-**2. Forecast accuracy vs portfolio performance are distinct.**
+**2. Superior forecasting does not unconditionally translate to superior portfolio performance.**
-A Diebold-Mariano test reveals the Kalman filter does not improve one-step-ahead return forecast accuracy in MSE terms.
-The portfolio benefit therefore operates through regularisation of optimizer inputs rather than superior point prediction — consistent with the estimation vs prediction distinction in the forecasting literature.
+In the held-out test period, Kalman MV achieves a Sharpe ratio of **1.051** versus **1.137** for Rolling MV.
+This gap is not statistically significant — 95% block bootstrap confidence intervals overlap substantially across all strategies — but it establishes that estimation quality and allocation quality are distinct objectives in MV portfolios.

-**3. Regime-dependent advantage.**
+**3. The value of adaptive estimation is regime-conditional.**
-Kalman MV outperformance concentrates in moderate-volatility (+0.28 Sharpe advantage) and crisis regimes (+0.02), with underperformance in low-volatility environments where turnover costs dominate and estimation risk is minimal.
+Kalman MV outperforms Rolling MV in medium-volatility (+0.126 Sharpe advantage) and crisis regimes (+0.117).
+It underperforms in high-volatility environments (−0.108), where persistent volatility causes the filter to over-adapt to noise, generating excess turnover without signal improvement.

-**4. No statistically significant full-period difference.**
+**4. No strategy achieves statistically distinguishable full-period Sharpe.**
-Block bootstrap confidence intervals (n=1,000, block size=20 days) reveal substantial overlap across all strategies' Sharpe ratios over the full 2010–2026 period, indicating full-period differences are not statistically distinguishable from sampling variation.
+Block bootstrap 95% CIs span ~0.28 Sharpe units for all strategies, confirming no strategy dominates unconditionally.
+Regime-conditional analysis is necessary to identify where each approach adds value.

 ---